Avira Password Manager Review 2023: How Good Is It?

 Features | |||

-Avira offers annual subscribers a 30-day, money-back guarantee, while those going in for a monthly plan have 14 days to try out the service.
+Avira offers annual subscribers a 30-day, money-back guarantee.
+Monthly subscribers have 14 days to try out the service.

 Conclusion

 Avira has carved out a respectable position for itself in the highly competitive password manager market.
-Its applications are intuitive, provide access to the most important features, and don't limit data sets or cross-platform synchronization.
-Autofill worked well in both versions we tested, however, it did have some occasional lapses.
+Its apps are intuitive, provide access to the most important features, and don't limit data sets or cross-platform syncing.
+Autofill worked well in both versions we tested, however, it did have some occasional issues.

-Should you want more than just the basics, you could quickly come up against the software's limits.
-Many features, such as password sharing, are nowhere to be found, and the security center is off-limits to all but paying subscribers.
-Nevertheless, anyone who can do without the missing features and who values simplicity will be very happy with Avira Password Manager as it stands.
+If you're looking for more than just the basics, the software's limits could be problematic.
+Many features, like password sharing, aren't included, and the security center is reserved for Pro subscribers.
+Nevertheless, anyone who can do without the missing features and who values simplicity will be pleased with Avira Password Manager.

 Customer Ratings

-Reviews often represent little more than a snapshot, particularly since support response times, for example, can vary from day-to-day.
+Reviews are often little more than a snapshot, particularly since things like support response times can vary from day to day.
 For that reason, it's a good idea to look at what users or customers have to say about the service on verified and reputable review portals.
-We've gathered a number of these for you below, collating them into a numerical score:
+We've gathered a number of these for you below, and aggregated them into a numerical score:

 Alternatives

-The top-performing service from our evaluation, Dashlane, excelled thanks to its large number of features, high security, and ease of use, offering the best overall package out there.
+The best-performing service from our evaluation, Dashlane, excelled thanks to its large number of features, top-notch security, and ease of use.

 For more of the best alternatives to Avira Password Manager, be sure to check out the services below: